snadi-teaching/flask-with-docker/README.md

 4. Run `docker container ls` to see the running image.

 5. Go to [http://127.0.0.1:6969](http://127.0.0.1:6969) or [].
 You will find that the application is still not running.
 Why is that?
 The application is running on port 6969 on the *docker container*, not on the host machine.
 We want to map the port in the docker container to some port on the host machine so let's do the following:

        a.
 Stop the container `docker stop flaskdocker-container`

        b.
 Remove the container `docker rm flaskdocker-container`

-    b. re-run the container but while mapping the ports  `docker run -d --name flaskdocker-container -p 6969:6969 flaskdocker`
+       c. re-run the container but while mapping the ports  `docker run -d --name flaskdocker-container -p 6969:6969 flaskdocker`

 Now go to [http://127.0.0.1:6969](http://127.0.0.1:6969) and you should see the application!